UKBG National Cocktail Competition 2021

 - The ‘Ultimate Highball’ round serves as our regional semi-finals and will see the UKBG travelling the country to find our regional finalists.

-- The top three competitors from each UK region and two finalist from the maritime branch will then be shortlisted for the UKBG final event in 2021
+- The top competitors from each UK region and one finalist from the maritime branch will then be shortlisted for the UKBG final event in 2021

 - Competitors will be asked to present two cocktails – an Akashi-Tai cocktail, and an 135º East Gin cocktail